 The height and distance the water spread will help determine the price.
 For example, extracting a few inches of water that was contained in a small area is cheaper than drying an entire house that suffered from a flood.

 The more damage done, the higher the cost.
 Cutting out and replacing a small water-damaged ceiling patch will be much cheaper than restoring a sagging ceiling that suffered extensive structural damage.

 Cost Factor #4: Ceiling Materials

-The type of reconstruction materials will also affect the price.
+The type of reconstruction materials used plays a significant role in the final bill.
 For instance, if you need to replace specialty materials, like coffered ceilings or decorative wood beams, it’s going to cost a lot more than using standard materials, like drywall or sheetrock.

 Will Insurance Cover My Ceiling Water Damage?

 The quick answer: Mostly yes, but it depends on the cause.